-7.3 However, to help speed up the loading of web pages for users located in different parts of the world, at any time, we may decide to use a third party cloud service, cached copies of our website will be stored outside of the UK.
+7.3 However, to help speed up the loading of web pages for users located in different parts of the world, at any time, without any advance notice given, We may decide to use a third party cloud caching service, so cached copies of Our website will be stored outside of the UK.

 7.4 Therefore, some or all of your data may be stored outside of the UK, and the European Economic Area (“the EEA”) (The EEA consists of all EU member states, plus Norway, Iceland, and Liechtenstein).
 You are deemed to accept and agree to this by using Our Site and submitting information to Us.

-7.4.2 Choosing a web host and third party suppliers with care, and only sourcing from countries approved at the date and time of order by the UK, the EU, USA, Canada, Australia, New Zealand, and other legitimate areas.
+7.4.2 Choosing web hosting providers and third party suppliers with care, and only sourcing from countries approved at the date and time of order by the UK, the EU, USA, Canada, Australia, New Zealand, and other legitimate areas.

 7.5 Data security is very important to Us, and to protect your data We have taken suitable measures to safeguard and secure data collected through Our Site.